mouseless/mouseless.codes/index.md

 ## Where your vision meets our passion

-At Mouseless, our love for software development merge with your vision to create exceptional projects.
-We foster an environment where shared passion and expertise bring mutual benefits to every challenge.
-Explore the potential of working together, where community values and craftsmanship lead to shared success.
+Our love for software development merge with your needs to create exceptional projects.
+We foster an approach where shared passion and expertise bring mutual benefits to every challenge.

 :::